 - When restructuring ownership

-If you are starting a business, bringing in partners, or already experiencing friction among shareholders, it is critical to structure your arrangement properly.
+If you are starting a business, bringing in partners, investors or disagreement among your company’s shareholders, it is critical to structure your arrangement properly.

 Frequently Asked Questions (FAQs)